psxdev/debugnet/README.md

  License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/. ready to have a lot of fun...
- [DEBUG]: Test debug level 1
+ [VITA][DEBUG]: Test debug level 1
- [ERROR]: Test error level 1
+ [VITA][ERROR]: Test error level 1
- [INFO]: Test info level 1
+ [VITA][INFO]: Test info level 1
  ```

- 5) ready to have a lot of fun :P and switch to vitasdk
+ 5) ready to have a lot of fun :P and switch done to henkaku and vitasdk

 ===========================
   Change log
 ===========================
+ 04/09/2016 Update to support henkaku and last vitasdk
  21/01/2016 Update to support last vitasdk

 ===========================